Once collected from your home, your recycling is delivered to our bulking station in Newton Abbot.

 Glass bottles and jars are taken to Yorkshire.
 They are crushed and sorted into colours before being melted and blown into new bottles and jars.

 Paper is sent to Norfolk where it is pulped and dried onto large rolls and made into high quality newsprint.

 Steel cans are sent to Wiltshire where they are melted before being made into products such as bikes, car parts and new food cans!

 See Aluminium cans above for a video of the can recycling process.

-Cardboard is currently being sent to China due to market forces.
+Cardboard is currently being sent to Kent or mainland Europe.
 It will be made into a pulp before making new boxes and packaging.

 See Paper above for a video of the process involved in recycling paper and card.

 Food waste is taken to an anaerobic digestion facility in Devon where it is converted into electricity and a fertiliser.
 The plastic bags are filtered from the process and sent to an energy from waste facility.

 Garden waste is composted at a site in Devon.
 It is shredded and laid out in long piles to decompose in the open air.